cloudfoundry/summit-training-classes/operator/site/content/labs/cf-basics.md

 The next step is to add a space to your organization.

-* Use `cf --help` to find the right command to create a space inside your organization.
+* Use `cf help -a` to find the right command to create a space inside your organization.
 Name the space `development`.

 There are also `cf` commands that allow you to list all the spaces in your organization or view the details on a specific space.
 Try them.

 Once you create a space, you have to be sure to target it so that the rest of the commands we run in this exercise pertain to that domain.

-* Use `cf --help` to target your new space.
+* Use `cf help -a` to target your new space.

 ### Checking Your Work